tei187/ColorTools/docs/rgb_primaries.md

 <br>

 ## **Custom primaries**
-It is also possible to create a custom set of primaries, using `tei187\ColorTools\Conversion\RGBPrimaries\Custom` class namespace.
+It is also possible to create an object for custom set of primaries, using `tei187\ColorTools\Conversion\RGBPrimaries\Custom` class namespace.

 ### **Constructor**
 Constructor requires 4 arguments, in order: